strontic/strontic.github.io/xcyclopedia/library/psloglist.exe-BD35132C7A1E78364F4B908EBAF8CB5D.md

 [325] Microsoft-Windows-GroupPolicy
    Type:     INFORMATION
-   Computer: DESKTOP-11ON0OT
+   Computer: default-pc
    Time:     9/6/2020 5:25:35 PM   ID:       1501
    User:     37AACD8D-548A-4\user
 The Group Policy settings for the user were processed successfully.
 There were no changes detected since the last successful processing of Group Policy.

 [324] Microsoft-Windows-Winlogon
    Type:     INFORMATION
-   Computer: DESKTOP-11ON0OT
+   Computer: default-pc
    Time:     9/6/2020 5:25:35 PM   ID:       7001
    User:     NT AUTHORITY\SYSTEM
 User Logon Notification for Customer Experience Improvement Program

 [323] Service Control Manager
    Type:     INFORMATION
-   Computer: DESKTOP-11ON0OT
+   Computer: default-pc
    Time:     9/6/2020 5:25:35 PM   ID:       7040
    User:     NT AUTHORITY\NETWORK SERVICE
 The start type of the Delivery Optimization service was changed from demand start to auto start.

 [322] Microsoft-Windows-GroupPolicy
    Type:     INFORMATION
-   Computer: DESKTOP-11ON0OT
+   Computer: default-pc
    Time:     9/6/2020 5:25:34 PM   ID:       1500
    User:     NT AUTHORITY\SYSTEM
 The Group Policy settings for the computer were processed successfully.
 There were no changes detected since the last successful processing of Group Policy.

 [321] Service Control Manager
    Type:     INFORMATION
-   Computer: DESKTOP-11ON0OT
+   Computer: default-pc
    Time:     9/6/2020 5:25:34 PM   ID:       7040
    User:     NT AUTHORITY\SYSTEM
 The start type of the Windows Modules Installer service was changed from auto start to demand start.

 [320] Service Control Manager
    Type:     ERROR
-   Computer: DESKTOP-11ON0OT
+   Computer: default-pc
    Time:     9/6/2020 5:25:34 PM   ID:       7030
 The Printer Extensions and Notifications service is marked as an interactive service.
 However, the system is configured to not allow interactive services.
 This service may not function properly.

 [319] Service Control Manager
    Type:     INFORMATION
-   Computer: DESKTOP-11ON0OT
+   Computer: default-pc
    Time:     9/6/2020 5:25:34 PM   ID:       7045
    User:     NT AUTHORITY\SYSTEM
 A service was installed in the system.